 Online clinic on gynaecology 2020

-From 2 - 13 March 2020 talkhealth will team up with Jo's Cervical Cancer Trust, The Eve Appeal, Wellbeing of Women and Womb Cancer Support UK to present an Online Clinic on Gynaecology.
+From 2 - 13 March 2020 talkhealth teamed up with Jo's Cervical Cancer Trust, The Eve Appeal, Wellbeing of Women and Womb Cancer Support UK to present an Online Clinic on Gynaecology.

-Clinical experts will be available to answer questions about gynaecological issues including menopause, hysterectomy, pregnancy and fertility as well as questions on menstruation, endometriosis, cervical screening tests and gynae cancers.
+Clinical experts answered questions about gynaecological issues including menopause, hysterectomy, pregnancy and fertility as well as questions on menstruation, endometriosis, cervical screening tests and gynae cancers.

 Looking for that little bit of extra support with your condition?
 Our support programmes have been developed to help increase your confidence in managing your condition.
 To find out more about how you can benefit from our support programmes register your interest today.